migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 2024-08-15 Thu: [Thread](https://x.com/harmonyprotocol/status/1824226923100409949) on harmony.one/perps.
 Testing of staking on sy.country, successfully staked 2500 1SY and swapped trade 1SY / 1USDC pair on Swap.
 Synced with Artem on my experience and on next steps for dev testinng.
 ONE Bot Love group engagement.

 2024-08-14 Wed: [Thread](https://x.com/harmonyprotocol/status/1823874019206291834) on TON's impact on GameFi growth.
 Promotional [tweet](https://x.com/harmonyprotocol/status/1823814677773918259) summarizing of ONE Show episode 9.
 Follow up on speaking opportunities.

+Q3 Review Draft:
+This quarter focused on key marketing campaigns, graphics, partnerships, and competitor testing.
+I led campaigns for #cryptoisboring with Band Protocol, Three Sigma, Blockscout, Layer Zero, Kings and Quests, ONE Show, Flappyh1, and internal projects like Hod1, Human Protocol, GX.Country, TGI Podcasts, 1bot, and 1Market.
+These campaigns generated 833,000 impressions, and overall, our engagement on X increased by 4% from last quarter, reaching 3.9%.

+I also revised the 1bot user guide to ensure smooth functionality and communicated feature and functionality updates to the community.

+Additionally, I tested competitor products like Hamster Kombat, Polymarket, and Pump.fun to deliver insights and questions to the 2025 Product Roadmap.

+---

 2024-08-13 Tue: Upload of [ONE Show Episode 9](https://youtu.be/x25nTWQpgqw?si=F6uWJeoHZ3IPYsgL) and re-design of thumbnails for episodes 1, 6, and 9.
 Purchased more credits to test Gen 3 on Runway, insights: it's too tedious testing generation by generation, with clear direction employing a script to [automate the generations](https://useapi.net/docs/articles/runway-bash) (with an unlimited subscription) is the easiest way to get several generations.